Christopher R. Opalinski

 - Prevailed in the denial of a motion for preliminary injunction on behalf of the structural steel fabricator for Heinz Field, which alleged participation in a pass-through scheme to circumvent the disadvantaged business enterprise (DBE) requirements of the contract and which, if granted, would have stopped the construction of Heinz Field.

 - A $200,000 recovery after a jury trial in state court in Pennsylvania on behalf of a general contractor against a municipal sewer authority involving the validity of sole source equipment specifications which caused a nine month project delay in the shop drawing approval phase and an assessment of liquidated damages by the Authority.
 The jury also returned a finding of bad faith, allowing the recovery of penalty interest and attorneys’ fees.
+Post-trial, the Court awarded $400,000 for interest, penalty interest and attorneys’ fees.

 - Allegheny County Bar Association, Construction Litigation Committee